HD650/BilibiliSpider/README.md

  - 8.31

-Make the distribution of item keys more flat so they can cover all the nodes in cluster.
+Make the distributions of item keys more flat so they can cover all the nodes in cluster.
 Now the process_item.py can iterate all items in redis(iterating will delete the item).
 Soon, it can transfer the item to SQL database.
 Added some batch files to start the cluster(3 instances) and spiders(5 instances) more conveniently and fast.